Start here

 You can also access the same data using the mermaid_get_my_projects_data() function in the MERMAID R package mermaidr.
 Read more in Accessing Project Data

-Fish Abundance and Biomass
+Fish abundance and biomass

 MERMAID calculates both total fish abundance and biomass.
 Abundance is calculated by summing the count of fish observed for each sample unit.
 Biomass is calculated using formulas based on FishBase Bayesian length-weight coefficients.
 MERMAID calculates: